 We know choosing handwritten fonts can be time-consuming.
 There are some very nice handwritten ones.
 Some are even quite readable 🙂

-However, to use the untypical font requires extra effort.
-You need to download and install them separately for each computer where you work with PowerPoint or embed in PPTX files (which can be tricky, read postscript).
+However, using the untypical font requires extra effort.
+You need to download and install them separately for each computer where you work with PowerPoint or embed them in PPTX files (which can be tricky, read postscript).

 Anyway, the visual result can be worth the effort.

 |See an example of using those fonts in our Blackboard PowerPoint template.|

 - Segoe Print – practical font, no need for additional installing.
 If you want problem-free nice script font to choose the one from default fonts present in MS Office (2007, 2010, 2013).
 Nice looking font resembling handwritten style is Segoe Print.

 - KG Second Chances Sketch – great on a black background.
 We recommend this nice & readable font, especially for dark backgrounds.
 Just avoid using bold, it will lose its nice inside sketching.

 To use it in PowerPoint or Word, you need to download it from a font stock website and install it separately.
 Free for non-commercial use or buy for commercial use.